 Periodically, Eastern Mennonite School highlights the accomplishments of alumni in the field of science.
-The recognitions, begun by Myron Blosser '79, have included a visit to the school to inspire future scientists.
-Myron taught at EMS from ???? to 2016, inspiring dozens of graduates to pursue careers in biology and other scientific fields.
+The recognitions, begun by long-time biology teacher, Myron Blosser '79, have included a visit to the school to inspire future scientists.
+During his tenure, Blosser inspired dozens of graduates to pursue careers in biology and other scientific fields.
 If you would like to nominate an alumnus for this award, email firstname.lastname@example.org with the alumnus' name, grad year and professional accomplishments.

 Mark Kniss, M.D.